 By watching the right metrics, you can learn everything you need to know about your ads and whether they are hitting your KPI.
-But how do you know which metrics matter and which ones are just white noise?
+But how do you know which metrics matter and which are just white noise?

 -- Article Continues Below --